Manvi-G/clipboard-ext/WriteUp.md

 The website is also 100% accessible by keyboard.
 A keyboard-only user can navigate through the extension easily, access all the features, and see the helpful tips on hover for mouse users.

+# PART 2: INTERACTIONS
+Below are the interaction types implemented -
+- Search Input: There is a search bar on top.
+As you enter a text, the below table content is filtered based on the input.
+- Checkboxes: There is a select-all checkbox and individual checkboxes for all rows.
+If you select any checkbox, options are displayed on the table header.
+- Merge-All Icon: If you select multiple rows, the first icon displayed on the table header is the Merge All Icon.
+If you click on it, it will merge the selected rows.
+- Copy-All Icon: If you select multiple rows, the second icon displayed on the table header is the Copy All Icon.
+If you click on it, it will copy the content of the selected rows with space in between.
+- Delete-All Icon: If you select multiple rows, the last icon displayed on the table header is the Delete All Icon.
+If you click on it, it will delete the selected rows.
+Upon deletion, there will be a message below indicating the number of rows deleted and an Undo option that can undo the action.
+- Star Icon: It is displayed on each row, and it marks the row as a favorite.
+A small party-type animation appears when a row is marked favorite.
+- Delete Icon: It is displayed on each row and deletes a particular row.
+Upon deletion, there will be a message below indicating the number of rows deleted and an Undo option that can undo the action.
+- Text truncation: If the text is too long, it is truncated by default, and only the first half is displayed.
+If the user hovers over the row, the row broadens to show the entire content.